 This is kind of silly, some of the friends probably think, since we have not reduced the video size at all by it.
 While in some situations, it would be the easiest way.
 For example, when we plan to share our videos on social media, we know that some social media has the limit for video size, and we can just cut them into multiple segments for uploading.

-Well, you need to know that here lowering bitrate does not simply mean decrease the bitrate of the video at all, but we suggest every second of the video conveys fewer bits.
-This is because, if we simply changing the bitrate number of the video smaller, there might occur image quality loss.
+Well, you need to know that here lowering bitrate does not simply mean decreasing the bitrate of the video at all, but we suggest every second of the video conveys fewer bits.
+This is because, if we simply change the bitrate number of the video to be smaller, there might be image quality loss.
 Sacrificing image quality for smaller video size is definitely not what we want, right?

 However, how can we change the bitrate, but not influencing the video quality, or as little as possible, at the same time?